top of page

 While wild camping is a fantastic way to escape the crowds and connect with nature, it's important to remember that camping is not always allowed in every location.
 Respecting the environment and adhering to local regulations is crucial when camping in areas where wild camping isn't officially permitted.

-• Choose Remote, Low-Impact Areas: When camping in places where it's not permitted, always choose remote and out-of-sight areas.
+• Choose Remote, Low-Impact Areas: When camping in areas where it's not permitted, always select remote and out-of-sight locations.
 Avoid setting up camp in spots that are heavily trafficked or visible from popular trails, roads, or viewpoints.

 • Stealth Camping: The key to stealth camping is discretion.
 Pitch your tent late in the evening and pack up early in the morning.
-Ensure that your tent is well-camouflaged by using natural features like trees, rocks, or hills.
+Ensure that your tent is well-camouflaged by utilising natural features such as trees, rocks, or hills.
 Avoid leaving any trace of your camp, including trash or discarded gear, when you leave.

 • Leave No Trace: Follow the Leave No Trace principles strictly.
 Pack out all waste, including food scraps and any trash.
 Be sure to use a trowel to dig a small hole for human waste, or carry a poo bag if needed.
 Keep your campsite as clean as you found it, or even cleaner.

 • Be Mindful of Landowners: If camping on private land (without permission), be incredibly discreet.
-While many farmers or landowners understand wild camping, it's essential to respect their space and not damage their property.
+While many farmers or landowners understand the concept of wild camping, it's essential to respect their space and not damage their property.
 Stick to open spaces and avoid disturbing livestock.

 4. Managing Midges in Scotland

-Scotland, especially in areas like the Scottish Highlands and the Isle of Skye, is known for its infamous midges—tiny, biting insects that are particularly active in the summer months.
+Scotland, especially in areas such as the Scottish Highlands and the Isle of Skye, is renowned for its infamous midges—tiny, biting insects that are particularly active during the summer months.
 Here's how to manage midges and reduce their impact on your camping trip.

 • Best Times to Avoid Midges: Midges are most active during the warmer months, particularly from May to September, and are especially prevalent at dawn and dusk.
 They thrive in calm, damp conditions, so camping near water or in sheltered areas can invite these pests.